Catallactic/catallactic-site/docs/litepaper.md

 At the moment, CryptoCommodity needs a EVM decentralized execution environment to run.
 Initially, EVM execution environments were restricted to the Ethereum Ecosystem.
 The mainstream acceptation of EVM brought the execution environment to other ecosystems, so a plethora of EVM compatible networks have arisen in the last few years.
 CryptoCommodity can be deployed in any network supporting a EVM execution environment.

 Bitcoin security, backed by 60.000 servers and a 1 million miners, has outperformed any other network security mechanism.
-However, Bitcoin mainchain was created as a cross-
+However, Bitcoin mainchain was created as a peer-to-peer electronic cash system without ability to run custom logic.
 Since 2023, Bitcoin L2, in particular rollups, have proposed to externalize the computation from the Bitcoin mainchain enabling execution of code for differen virtual machines.
 At the moment, some pioneer Optimistic rollups are been created supporting EVM and, different strategies are been investigated to enable zk-rollups on Bitcoin.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/infra_rollup.svg" width="80%"></img>